-We have the offices you want in Central Tower, however they are not on the same floor and we can’t provide any parking spaces in that area.
+We have the offices you want in Central Tower.
+However they are not on the same floor and we can’t provide any parking spaces in that area.

-We have searched for a solution and we have come up with following: Opera Place.
-You have the ability to enjoy spectacular views during work.
-Additional to that you don’t have to get to work by car because there is a great public transport connection and therefore you are not poluting the environment as much.
-If you have to get to work by car you can choose your own parking space out of 300.
+We have searched for a solution and have come up with following: We can provide offices the required size in Opera Place.
+Moreover, your employees will enjoy spectacular views during work.
+Additional to that, you don’t have to get to work by car because there is a great public transport connection and therefore you are not polluting the nenvironment as much.
+If you have to get to work by car, you can choose your own parking space out of 300.

 As you requested, you can rent our facilities for twelve months.
-However if you choose to rent them for eightteen months from now on, we can offer you a price reduction of 10%.
+However, if you choose to rent them for eighteen months from now on, we can offer you a price reduction of 10%.
+(You have put this perfectly, I think.)

+Looking forward to hearing from you soon

 TO: Reinhard Mieter FROM: BusinessSpace SUBJECT: Renting Office Space